samkarki/CrackingCodingInterview/README.md

 # CrackingCodingInterview
-Attempting qestions from the CTCI 6th edition.
+Attempting questions from the CTCI 6th edition.